Symptoms of Sewer Line Damage

 A broken sewer line may be the cause of a flooded yard.
 Sewer lines can be buried between a few inches and six feet deep, with colder regions requiring deeper pipes.

-Sewer lines near the ground may start accumulating water from broken pipes visible on the surface and seeping through the grass.
+Drains near the ground may start accumulating water from broken pipes visible on the surface and seeping through the grass.
 Since sewage gas can infiltrate through the soil of your yard, you can smell the sewage before it manifests itself.

 A blockage in the central sewage system can be found if many drainage sites in the house are clogged.
 However, some blockages are brought on by a pipe coming directly from a faucet or shower.

 In addition, unusual gurgling sounds from toilets may indicate severe obstructions as air is driven back up the system.